Joe-Papadocolous/nwspskk/README.md

 # Network Connection History
 Outputs names and passwords of all previously used networks to a text file.

+This is a project I created for fun.
+Mostly created in high school, minor imrovements since. -MJL

 Version 1.1:
  - Fixes bug that occurs when a network name contains a space
  - Fixes bug that occurs caused by public networks